pepkit/looper/docs/variable-namespaces.md

 - `log_file` -- an automatically created log file path, to be stored in the looper submission subdirectory
 - `command` -- the result of populating the command template

-The `looper.command` value enables the two-layer template system, whereby the output of the command template is used as input to the submission template.
+The `looper.command` value is what enables the two-layer template system, whereby the output of the command template is used as input to the submission template.

 ## 5. compute